mmaulwurff/target-spy/README.md

 * Blue Shadow for examples of code.
 * Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner, Lud,
   Beed28, Ahpiox, ramon.dexter, Dutchygamer, Tesculpture, vapidscum,
-  CthulhuInACan, Someone64, Major Cooke, ProydohaRupert, bogus, and MsrSgtShooterPerson for ideas, feature suggestions, and bug reports.
+  CthulhuInACan, Someone64, Major Cooke, ProydohaRupert, bogus, MsrSgtShooterPerson and Lagi for ideas, feature suggestions, and bug reports.
 * Silentdarkness12 and Zhs2 for testing netplay.
 * Gutawer for [Gutamatics](https://gitlab.com/Gutawer/gzdoom-gutamatics).
 It was used in previous versions.